Only Fools Rush In

 Only Fools Rush In is a 2022 comedy-drama film written and directed by Han Han.
 It was released in China on 1 February 2022 and was received poorly by audiences.

 Plot

 The film follows Wu Renyao (Note: The character's name is a pun: Wu Renyao (吴仁耀) sounds like "not wanted by anyone" (无人要).) (nicknamed Ah Yao), a young motorcycle enthusiast who begins to bond with his estranged father Wu Renteng who he has not seen in many years.
-He also befriends young waitress Zhou Huansong and her brother Zhou Huange who is the leader of a motorcycling gang.
-After Huange dies in an accident while swimming in the sea, Renyao and Huansong embark on a journey to the city of Guangzhou to try and start a new life together.